loveleen-kaur-sandhu/MorseCodeConverter/README.md

 # Morse Code Converter using Java
-A java program to convert any string entered by the user into Morse Code
+A java program to convert any string entered by the user into Morse Code.

+# Author: Loveleen Kaur